 If the Case Management Team is unable to reach an individual in a timely manner, they may then reach out to the individual’s academic advisor/chair, Student Life dean, or supervisor (as applicable) to help facilitate a timely response and intervention.
 While some cases may require same-day contact of the individual, other case-related communication should occur within the first 48 hours.
 To assist with contact trace efforts with a potential COVID-19 case, the Case Management team may also make contact with event organizers, faculty, Student Life deans, and/or supervisors to identify potential close contacts.

 Faculty will be alerted to a student’s ability to attend in-person classes via the faculty’s class roster in iVUE, where each student will be listed daily as cleared or not cleared to attend in-person classes.
 This updated status will be based on both the student’s participation in the semester’s screening requirements as well as the student’s status in a COVID-19 related case (such as being in isolation or quarantine).
 Students who are out of class for being sick with a non-COVID-19 illness should communicate directly with their faculty.

 Faculty/Supervisor Communication: If an individual is directed to not attend class/work through Campus Clear, it is the individual’s responsibility to take a screenshot of their Campus Clear directions and send the screenshot to his/her faculty/supervisor.

 Campus-wide monitoring of symptom/exposure can occur through any of the following methods:

 The primary method for monitoring and mitigating risk is the campus wide use of Campus Clear.
 Students and employees who are either on-campus or remote while living in the local Michiana area are expected to report any symptoms or exposures using Campus Clear.

-Reports of symptoms or exposures should be made prior to accesing the campus, and ideally prior to the Campus Clear data being collected, which occurs daily at 3:00 pm.
+Reports of symptoms or exposures should be made prior to accessing the campus, and ideally prior to the Campus Clear data being collected, which occurs daily at 3:00 pm.